whale2186/Simple-J2ME-Installer-Shell-Script/README.md

-This is a simple shell script for installing J2ME Files or jar This only Creates the desktop file you need to provide a emulator and check for the right syntax
+This is a simple shell script for installing J2ME Files or jar This only Creates the desktop file.
+You need to provide a emulator and check for the right syntax in the script

 usage:
 ```